Happiness is... sunshine, a model, and an X20!

 If a channel is driven by more than one mixer, it's possible that aggressive stick movements would cause the aggregated mixer value to exceed nominal limits of +/-100%.
 A common example is a V-tail setup, where each V-tail channel is driven by both rudder and elevator controls.

-To prevent channel values exceeding safe limits, Ethos clips (limits) them so that they lie between −100% and +100%.
-If one or other limit is reached, the servo will stop dead leading to deadband at the stick.
-You can avoid this condition by reducing the weight of the constituent mixers.
+If saturation is a problem, it can be mitigated or eliminated by reducing the weight of the constituent mixers.
 For example, with a V-tail setup, reduce the weight of the elevator and rudder mixes so that their sum is ≤100%.

 Mapping of channel values to PWM commands

-Next, the (clipped) channel values are mapped to PWM values representing actual servo deflections.
 This is where your mixer logic hits the real world of servos and linkages!

 The mapping is defined by Min, Max, Subtrim and Direction.
 Together these define a three-point curve.